fatahjamro/typst-thesis/chapters/01-introduction.typ

 The *bit* is the fundamental concept of classical computation and classical information.
 Quantum computation and quantum information are built upon an analogous concept, the quantum bit, or qubit for short @nielsen2010QuantumComputationQuantum.

 A *bit* (short for binary digit) is the most basic unit of information in classical computing.
-It can exist in one of two distinct and mutually exclusive states: 0 or 1
+It can exist in one of two distinct and mutually exclusive states: 0 or 1.
+It is the basic building block of classical computers and is used to represent and store information in binary form.
+A qubit can exist in a superposition of states, meaning it can be in a state of 0, 1, or both simultaneously.
 $
   b in {0, 1}
 $

 In classical computation, all data, whether numbers, text, images, or videos, is ultimately represented as sequences of bits.
 A bit is like a tiny switch that can be ON (1) or OFF (0).
 These states are usually implemented physically using voltage levels, magnetic polarity, or light pulses in hardware.
 The binary system (base-2) underpins all classical computing, and bits are the building blocks of all digital information @mackenzie1980coded.

 A *qubit* (short for quantum bit) is the fundamental unit of quantum information.
 Unlike a classical bit, a qubit can exist in a superposition of states, meaning it can be in a state that is a linear combination of the basis states 0 and 1.
+Superposition property allows quantum computers to perform certain calculations much faster than classical computers.
 Mathematically, a qubit's superposition state can be represented as:
 $
    1/sqrt(2) ket(0) + 1/sqrt(2) ket(1)
 $

 The above expression means the qubit is $50%$ zero and $50%$ one.
-A qubit can any linear combination of the two basis states, such as 30% zero and 70% one or 80% zero and 20% one.
+A qubit can any linear combination of the two basis states, such as 30% zero and 70% one or 80% zero and 20% one@nielsen2010QuantumComputationQuantum.

-#lorem(100)

 == Information Theory